 Mr. Gilis has served as a director of Allison Holdings since August 2007.
 He currently serves as a Managing Director of Onex, where he focuses on investment opportunities in the industrial products and business services sectors.
 Prior to joining Onex in 2004, he was a Vice President at Willis Stein & Partners, a Chicago-based private equity firm, and before that, Mr. Gilis served as a management consultant at Bain & Company in their Toronto, Canada and Johannesburg, South Africa offices.
-Mr. Gilis currently serves on the Board of Directors of Gates Corporation, Pinafore Holdings B.V., Tomkins Acquisition Limited, Tomkins Limited and Tomkins Building Products Inc.
+Mr. Gilis currently serves on the Board of Directors of Gates Corporation and Tomkins Building Products Inc.

 The Board of Directors has concluded that Mr. Gilis should serve as a director because in addition to his demonstrated leadership as a Managing Director of Onex and his extensive experience in private equity, he brings to our Board of Directors knowledge of complex financial and investment issues as well as insights on the commercial vehicle industry.
-As a result of serving on the Boards of Directors of Gates Corporation, Pinafore Holdings B.V., Tomkins Acquisition Limited, Tomkins Limited and Tomkins Building Products Inc., as well as serving on the audit committee of Pinafore Holdings B.V., Mr. Gilis brings to our Board of Directors valuable knowledge of finance, corporate governance, and operations of other companies.
+As a result of serving on the Boards of Directors of Gates Corporation and Tomkins Building Products Inc., Mr. Gilis brings to our Board of Directors valuable knowledge of finance, corporate governance, and operations of other companies.
 Mr. Gilis is a director nominee designated by Onex, one of our Sponsors, pursuant to the terms of the Stockholders Agreement described under "Certain Relationships and Related Party Transactions - Amended and Restated Stockholders Agreement."